roryday/Infusion-Defect-Tracking-System/README.md

 ---

 ## 📈 Sample Insights
-- Infusion defects were **concentrated in Winder#3 and #7**, showing below-tolerance gap values
+- Infusion defects were **concentrated in Winder#3 and #7**, showing defects only occured from certain cells from specific Winder equipment.
-- CTQ drift in separator–anode gap preceded defect spike by ~1 day
+- cells from these specific Winder Equpiment had relatively small gap compared to others, indicating CTQ parameter was not managed properly.
-- Real-time monitoring prevented escalation by alerting line engineers
+- Real-time monitoring minimized the number of defects and gave real time reflection on the CTQ parameter, improving total yield of the production.

 ---